stibbons1990/hex/docs/blog/posts/2023-03-25-single-node-kubernetes-cluster-on-ubuntu-server-lexicon.md

 network range and subnet as the DHCP server so that no routing is required to reach MetalLB IP addresses.

+!!! note

-**Note:** Layer 2 mode does not require the IPs to be bound to the network interfaces of your worker nodes.
+    Layer 2 mode does not require the IPs to be bound to the network interfaces of your worker nodes.
 It works by responding to ARP requests on your local network directly, to give the machine’s MAC address to clients.

 ``` console
 $ kubectl apply -f ipaddress_pools.yaml
 ipaddresspool.metallb.io/production created
 l2advertisement.metallb.io/l2-advert created

 $ kubectl get ipaddresspool.metallb.io -n metallb-system
 NAME         AUTO ASSIGN   AVOID BUGGY IPS   ADDRESSES
 production   true          false             ["192.168.0.122-192.168.0.140"]

 $ kubectl get l2advertisement.metallb.io -n metallb-system
 NAME        IPADDRESSPOOLS   IPADDRESSPOOL SELECTORS   INTERFACES
 l2-advert

 $ kubectl describe ipaddresspool.metallb.io production -n metallb-system
 Name:         production
 Namespace:    metallb-system